visdesignlab/mvnv/_techniques/adj-matrix.md

 # node-link | tabular | implicit | coordinated | hybrid
 type: tabular

-description : Adjacency matrices encode nodes as rows and columns, wherease the presence/absence of an edge between two nodes is encoded in the cell where the nodes rows and columns intersect.
+description : Adjacency matrices encode nodes as rows and columns, whereas the presence/absence of an edge between two nodes is encoded in the cell where the nodes rows and columns intersect.

 abstract : abstract